 Does 144Hz Make A Difference?

 Imagine that instead of a car, there’s an enemy player in a first-person shooter, and you’re trying to gun him down.

 Now, if you attempted to shoot at your target on a 60Hz monitor, you’d be firing upon a target that’s not even there as your display doesn’t refresh the frames quick enough to keep up with the fast-moving object/target.

 You can see how this could affect your kill/death ratio in FPS games!

 However, in order to utilize a high refresh rate, your FPS (frames per second) rate must also be as high.
-So, make sure you have a strong enough CPU/GPU for the refresh rate you ae aiming for.
+So, make sure you have a strong enough CPU/GPU for the refresh rate you are aiming for.

-Higher frame rate/refresh rate also lowers input lag and makes screen tearing less noticeable which also greatly contributes to the gaming responsiveness and immersion.
+Higher frame rate/refresh rate also lowers input lag and makes screen tearing less noticeable, which also significantly contributes to the gaming responsiveness and immersion.

 While you may not feel or notice any issues while gaming on your 60Hz monitor right now — if you were to get a 144Hz display and game on it for a while, and then switch back to 60Hz, you would definitely notice that something is missing.

 Other video games that have uncapped frame rates and which your CPU/GPU can run at higher frame rates, will feel smoother as well.
 In fact, just moving your cursor and scrolling will feel more satisfying at 144Hz.

 Be that as it may – if you’re mainly into slow-paced and more graphically-oriented games, we recommend getting a higher resolution display instead of a high refresh rate one.

 Other Things To Consider

 While a higher refresh rate does offer a smoother motion clarity, if pixels can’t change from one color to another (response time) in time with those refresh rates, you get visible trailing/ghosting and motion blur.

-Some gaming monitors address the ghosting issue via a backlight strobing technology which provides a CRT-like motion clarity – though for most people, a good TN/IPS monitor with a high refresh rate will be satisfactory.
+Some gaming monitors address the ghosting issue via a backlight strobing technology, which provides a CRT-like motion clarity.
+It reduces perceived motion blur at the cost of picture brightness.